 Walk around the corner to Prince Street and you’ll see our gorgeous new library, with our also new Civic Square in front of it – by early December that’ll be turned into a free skating oval (this was a huge hit with locals last year when it ran for the first time).

 Continue on past the excellent Truro Farmers Market (open year round) to reach a strip of cafes and restaurants that have opened in the past five years.
 This includes the lovely NovelTea Bookstore Café, the Nook and Cranny Brewpub, Sauced Wood-fired Pizza, and Salty Dog Brewing Company.
-If you see the Taco Stiles food truck in town, don’t miss out – everything that they cook up is amazing.
+New restaurant Ella’s Jamaican Food serves up awesome jerk chicken and the best fishcakes in town (not exactly a Jamaican specialty, but one of the most popular items on her otherwise authentic Caribbean menu).

 Fall and Winter Events